6 Best Practices to Follow When Hiring Freelancers

 2. Learn How to Avoid Worker Misclassification

-When hiring freelancers, it is important to keep your company compliant.
-If you hire a freelancer, but they fall under the category of “employee” in the eyes of the law, your company may be audited.
-Or worse, you could face a misclassification lawsuit.
+When hiring freelancers, it is important to comply with relevant regulations.
+If you hire a freelancer, but they fall under the category of “employee” in the eyes of the law, your company may be audited or face a misclassification lawsuit.

 At MBO, we have a wealth of experience helping enterprises remove the risks associated with hiring freelancers.
 We can help you develop a range of engagement options to keep your company compliant and your freelancers happy.